net-zero-dri/net-zero-dri.github.io/faq.md

 Other research councils, particularly EPSRC and MRC fund infrastructure which is situated in machine rooms run by universities and other organisations (e.g. the Edinburgh Parallel Computing Centre (EPCC) hosts the ARCHER2 machine).

-We are not talking about specific new machine rooms associated this project.
+However, *we are not just talking about specific new machine rooms associated this project*.
 We are talking about existing infrastructure, which is being knitted together into the UKRI Digital Research Infrastructure.
 It is conceivable that the roadmap to 2040 might involve some migration to new machine rooms, but also possible that the best approach is to exploit the existing buildings.

 **Is creation of data centres covered?**